Obituary

 8:00pm Eastern / 5:00pm Pacific

-Wayne’s family invites you to join us online for a virtual celebration of life to honor his life and legacy.
-An interactive online reception will take place immediately following.
+Wayne’s family invites you to view the virtual celebration of life service and reception to honor his life and legacy.

 Photo Gallery